Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Introduction

-Specifically, in this work, we introduce a novel loss function termed \textit{Local-Alignment Contrastive} (LAC) loss, integrated into our proposed end-to-end framework for the video alignment task, as visualized in Fig. \ref{fig: vis_intro}.
+Specifically, in this work, we introduce a novel loss function termed \textit{Local-Alignment Contrastive} (LAC) loss, integrated into our proposed end-to-end framework for the video alignment task, as visualized in Figure \ref{fig: vis_intro}.
 Following prior works \cite{2022_carl, 2024_lrprop}, our framework uses a variation of convolutional and transformer encoders to extract spatio-temporal features from each frame.
-Our novel LAC loss enables the comparison of video pairs through a consistent and differentiable local alignment loss.
+However, rather than relying on a differentiable global alignment loss like Soft-DTW \cite{2017_softdtw}, our novel LAC loss enables the comparison of video pairs through a consistent and differentiable local alignment loss.
 This loss specifically accommodates sequences with learned penalties for opening gaps and extending them, combined with a contrastive loss that effectively separates dissimilar frames.
 We demonstrate that the learned representations of our approach outperform previous methods on various downstream action recognition tasks, such as action phase classification and action phase progression on the Pouring~\cite{2017_tcn} and PennAction~\cite{2013_pennaction} datasets.
+Code and models are available at: \href{https://github.com/keynekassapa13/LAC}{https://github.com/keynekassapa13/LAC}.